jasoneriksen/ds-frontend/README.md

 DataScience's Frontend Code Test
 ==================

 Jason Eriksen's solution for the DataScience at-home exercise for frontend developers.
-It uses React for views and localStorage for persistence.
+It runs from the local index.html file and uses React for views.

 ## Instructions